John Fielden: "The Curse of the Factory System"

-In 1833 Fielden supported Lord Ashley’s Ten-Hour Bill.
-Instead, Althorp's Act (the 1833 Factory Act) was passed, Althorp commenting that if adult millworkers wanted to limit their hours of work they should do it themselves.
+In 1833 Fielden supported Lord Ashley's Ten-Hour Bill.
+Instead, Althorp's Act (the Factory Act 1833) was passed, Althorp commenting that if adult millworkers wanted to limit their hours of work they should do it themselves.
 Fielden joined with others to form a National Regeneration Society which intended to accumulate enough adherent millworkers to insist to mill-owners that adults as well as children should work no more than an eight-hour day.